 Road Trip features a Tire Log that you can use to track your tire usage and to correct for non-standard tire and wheel sizes.
 You can use the Tire Log to record new tire purchases, or you can track when you switch between Winter and Summer Tires.

 The Tire Log displays a list of all tires you have installed.
-When you install a new set of tires on your vehicle you can select New Tires to record that installation.
+When you install a new set of tires on your vehicle you can select Install New Tires to record that installation.

 You can record the following properties with each tire installation: